I will give a keynote at this conference connecting the top 10 trends with IVF clinics.

 Presentation Title: The Doctor as Online Teacher: Growing Your Practice through Internet Content and Conversations

-Traditionally, marketing has been a one-way conversation from seller to buyer.
+Traditionally, marketing has been a one-way conversation from a seller to a buyer.
 Not anymore – especially in health care, where the patient is often in charge of the buying and selling process.
 Today’s health care marketing is a sophisticated, online conversation not just between providers and patients but among millions of patients.
 Here’s why it’s no longer enough to simply present credentials to prospective patients on your practice’s static website, and how you can properly join the online patient conversations already in progress.

 Jonathan Pollinger, USA